 But comfort and general use are all quite nice.
 The headphones are light and comfortable for long hours of playback.
 The padding at the earpiece and the headband is adequate and soft.
 The headband is also adjustable to help suit your desired fit.
 And the single button on the inline controls, while not much, is responsive, easy to reach and quite handy.
 At the current price point, it’s easy to recommend these for the frugal less demanding listener.

-The Urbanears Zinken on-ear headphones are very good comfortable performers.
+Bottom Line: The Urbanears Zinken on-ear headphones are very good comfortable performers.
 Easy to recommend for easy listening.

 · Good performance-to-cost ratio